QED-DeveloperPortal/SDLC/docs/context.md

 ## **7. Change Management**

-To modernise Change Management within the QED SDLC, organisations must evolve from a manual, release-centric approval model to a continuous, telemetry-driven assurance framework aligned with Agile and CI/CD practices.
-The legacy approach — requiring formal, time-consuming approvals for every major release — created bottlenecks, discouraged frequent deployments, and treated all changes as high-risk by default.
+To modernise Change Management within the QED SDLC, the organisation may choose to evolve from a manual, release-centric approval model to a continuous, telemetry-driven assurance framework aligned with Agile and CI/CD practices.
+The legacy approach — requiring formal, time-consuming approvals for every major release — can create bottlenecks and discourage frequent deployments by treating all changes as high-risk by default.

 Modernisation replaces “change approval” with “change visibility and assurance.”
-Instead of waiting for a change advisory board (CAB) meeting, teams leverage automated pipelines that enforce environment gates: code must pass automated testing, security scanning, infrastructure compliance checks (via Azure Policy), and peer reviews before any deployment is permitted.
+Instead of waiting for a change advisory board (CAB) meeting, teams can leverage automated pipelines that enforce environment gates: code must pass automated testing, security scanning, infrastructure compliance checks (via Azure Policy), and peer reviews before any deployment is permitted.
 These gates act as programmable approvals — eliminating manual sign-offs for low-risk changes while escalating only high-impact or novel modifications.

 Telemetry is central to this shift.
 Every deployment is instrumented with real-time monitoring (Azure Monitor, Application Insights), automated rollback triggers, and audit trails tied to Git commits and Azure DevOps work items.
 This creates an immutable record of what changed, who approved it (via pull request reviews), when it deployed, and how it performed post-release — turning change into a transparent, traceable event rather than an opaque approval.